 “I’m pregnant,” I said.

-Blank shock widened his eyes before his brow crinkled and the worries I’d been holding instead pinched his features in a frenzy.
+Blank shock widened his eyes before his brow crinkled, and the worries I’d been holding inside pinched his features in a frenzy.

 I hope the difference is evident, but I want to point out how we both see the emotion on his face as well as get an internal reflection from the POV character.
 An active interpretation of his reaction creates more depth for them both.